Comprehending Mesothelioma: Indications, Treatment, and Prevention

 - Causes: Asbestos exposure is the primary cause of pericardial mesothelioma.
 When asbestos fibers are inhaled, they can become lodged in the pericardium, leading to inflammation and eventually the development of cancerous cells.

-- Symptoms: The symptoms of pericardial mesothelioma can be vague and often mimic other cardiac or respiratory conditions.
+- Symptoms: The symptoms of pericardial mesothelioma can be unclear and often mimic other cardiac or respiratory conditions.
 Common symptoms include chest pain, shortness of breath, irregular heartbeat, fatigue, and fluid buildup around the heart (pericardial effusion).

 - Diagnosis: Diagnosing pericardial mesothelioma can be challenging, as its symptoms are non-specific.
 Doctors typically use imaging tests such as CT scans and MRIs to visualize the pericardium and may perform a biopsy to confirm the presence of cancerous cells.